Bandung: History

-In 1880, the first major railroad between Batavia and Bandung was completed, boosting the light industry in Bandung.
+The first major railroad between Batavia and Bandung was completed in 1880, boosting the light industry in Bandung.
 Chinese flocked into the city to help run facilities, services and vendors.
-The area adjacent to the train station is still recognisable as the old Chinatown district.
+The area adjacent to the train station is still recognizable as the old Chinatown district.
 In 1906, Bandung was given the status of gemeente (municipality), and then twenty years later, stadsgemeente (city municipality).

-Beginning of time the early 1920s, the Dutch East Indies government made plans to move their capital from Batavia to Bandung.
+From the early 1920s, the Dutch East Indies government made plans to move their capital from Batavia to Bandung.
 Accordingly, during this decade, the Dutch colonial government commenced construction of military barracks, the building housing the colonial Department of State-Owned Enterprises (Department van Gouvernmentsbedrijven, the present-day Gedung Sate) and other government buildings.
 However, this plan was cut short by World War II, after which the Dutch were not able to re-establish their colony due to the Indonesian Declaration of Independence.

 The fertile area of the Parahyangan Mountains surrounding Bandung supports productive tea plantations.
 In the nineteenth century, Franz Junghuhn introduced the cinchona (kina) plant.
 With its cooler elevated landscape, surrounded by major plantations, Bandung became an exclusive European resort area.
 Wealthy plantation owners visited the city on weekends, attracting ladies and business people from the capital, Batavia.
 Jalan Braga grew into a promenade street with cafés, restaurants and boutique shops.
 Two art-deco style hotels, Savoy Homann and Preanger, were built in the vicinity of the Concordia Society, a clubhouse for the wealthy with a large ballroom and a theatre.